airswap/airswap-about/technology/protocols.md

 ## `setSupportedProtocols`

-To support Last Look, the server must call `setSupportedProtocols` upon connection by the client and indicate `last-look-erc20` among its list of supported protocols.
+To support LastLook, the server must call `setSupportedProtocols` upon connection by the client and indicate `last-look-erc20` among its list of supported protocols.
 Additional params include the `chainId` and `swapContract` the server intends to use, the `senderWallet` the server intends to use, and optionally a `senderServer` if the server is not receiving `considerOrderERC20` calls over the socket and instead an alternative JSON-RPC over HTTP endpoint.
 The `setSupportedProtocols` method either returns `true` or throws an error if something went wrong on the client side.

 ```typescript
 setSupportedProtocols([